bmmpxf/geoserver/doc/en/user/source/security/passwd.rst

 -----------------

 A password policy defines constraints on passwords such as password length, case, and required mix of character classes.
-Password policies are specified when creating user/group services and used to constrain passwords when creating new users and when changing passwords of existing users.
+Password policies are specified when adding :ref:`sec_rolesystem_usergroupservices` and used to constrain passwords when creating new users and when changing passwords of existing users.

 .. warning:: IS THAT LAST CLAUSE TRUE?

-.. warning:: LINK TO USER GROUP SERVICE

 Each user/group service uses a password policy to enforce these rules.
 The default GeoServer password policy allows the following optional constraints: